Mark Spain Real Estate and Opendoor both advertise cash offers and quick homes sales, but there are big differences in the way they operate.

 Sell to another cash home buyer

 Selling to Mark Spain or Opendoor isn't the only way to sell your house fast for cash.
-You can also sell to another company that makes guaranteed cash offers.
-All of these companies can buy your house very quickly, usually within weeks.

-Some cash buyers, like We Buy Ugly Houses, have less stringent purchasing criteria than Mark Spain and Opendoor.
+Some cash buyers, like We Buy Ugly Houses, have less stringent purchasing criteria than Mark Spain or Opendoor.
 They may be a better option if you have a hard-to-sell home, such as a distressed property or one in foreclosure.

 List on the MLS and use a cash offer as backup